-From a liquidity standpoint, the Company ended the year with a cash position that amounted to 360.9 million euros (214.6 million euros at 31 December 2022).
+From a liquidity standpoint, the Company ended FY 2024 with a cash position that amounted to \in 327.6 million (\in 360.9 million at 31 December 2023).
 This evolution is explained by:

-- Solid cash flow from operating activities (+53.5 million euros), mainly as a result of the good business performance corrected for non-cash items and the collection of dividends from investees amounting to 45 million euros, partially offset by the negative evolution of working capital (linked to the increase in inventories due to new launches and the decrease in accounts payable). - Net cash flows from investment activities (-121.7 million euros), the result of payments for the acquisition of the products marketed under the Physiorelax and Prometax brands, extension of the Efficib/Tesavel contract, a payment derived from the addendum to the Ilumetri contract and payment for the approval of Ebglyss by the EMA, described in Note 5 of the accompanying Annual Accounts, partially offset by receivables derived from the agreement with Covis Pharma GmbH. - Net cash flows from financing activities (+215.1 million euros) as a result of the aforementioned capital increase and proceeds from the issuance of debt with group companies, partially offset by the repayment of debt as described in Note 15 of the accompanying Annual Accounts.
+- Solid cash flow from operating activities (+196.1 million euros), mainly as a result of the good business performance, partially offset by the negative evolution of working capital (linked to the increase in inventories due to new launches). - Net cash flows from investment activities (-148 million euros) as a result of the payments relating to the licences awarded in 2023 and 2024 and to the investment made in the investee Almirall, Inc. - Net cash flows from financing activities (-81.4 million euros) as a result of the decrease in debt with group companies and the repayment of bank borrowings.